akokotis/geo-segmentation/README.md

 # geo-segmentation
-Goal: identify segments of customers by geography using unsupervised learning
+Goal: identify segments of customers by geography using unsupervised learning in order to personalize search ranking

 ## Methodology:
 * Feature collection from clickstream activity; aggregate to CBSA geo level